 Learn in this article about the Importance of programming skills for students.
 How students can obtain leadership and discipline through coding and programming in school, college and after basic computer education.

 Programming is the most indispensable part of technology today.
-Without computer programming, virtually nothing would work- from phones, satellites and internet to nuclear reactors, transmission grids, defence systems and banks- the list is endless.
+Without computer programming, virtually nothing would work- from phones, satellites and the internet to nuclear reactors, transmission grids, defense systems and banks- the list is endless.
 Computers are everywhere and communicating with them using the languages they speak has become essential.

 But this article is not about the Which and How of programming, but about the Why.

 Why it’s Important to learn programming, especially for students at an early age-

 1. It encourages critical thinking and problem-solving skills